xhuang266/Pre-Trade-Post-Trade-TCA-Framework-for-CreditBondTrading/README.md

 ## Overview

 This project implements an institutional-grade **Pre-Trade Transaction Cost Analysis (TCA)** system designed for the Credit Bond market.
 It transitions execution strategy from empirical intuition to a **probability-calibrated framework**.

-By leveraging **Ridge Regression** for cost estimation and **Isotonic Calibrated Logistic Regression** for execution probability, the system quantifies the risk of "blind flying" in OTC markets.

 It features a **Full-Stack Dashboard (React + Flask)** to visualize cost attribution, slippage analysis, and outlier detection in real-time.

 ---